prolificinteractive/iodocs/README.md

 SYNOPSIS
 --------
 I/O Docs is a live interactive documentation system for RESTful web APIs.
 By defining APIs at the resource, method and parameter levels in a JSON schema, I/O Docs will generate a JavaScript client interface.
 API calls can be executed from this interface, which are then proxied through the I/O Docs server with payload data cleanly formatted (pretty-printed if JSON or XML).
-Basic HTML text tags are enabled in the JSON schema.

 You can find the latest version here: [https://github.com/mashery/iodocs](https://github.com/mashery/iodocs)